 Often, I find that I can write the core of a song like this in under 20 minutes.
 Then I put it aside for a few days, and when I come back to it, I fill in the blanks in a single quick session.

 Songs that are a slow slog can take a lot longer to write.
-Sometimes 4 hours or more.
+These songs will probably take 4 - 8 hours to write.
 These are often really good songs, it’s just that they’re being created less through inspiration and more through skill and hard work.

 Recognize the difference between these two scenarios will save you a lot of time down the road, because you can instantly lean into using the appropriate techniques for each one.